Huegelkoenig/line-logger-VSCE/README.md

 # line-logger README

-An extension for Visual Studio Code which logs the line numbers next to specific tokens, so you can e.g. debug your code more efficiently.
+Make debugging faster with this extension for Visual Studio Code which logs the line numbers next to specific tokens.<br>

 ![demo.gif](./graphics/demo.gif)